mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ## Sagemaker Computer Vision Model
 ### Data

 We have a training sample size of 16 images, and a validation sample size of just 8 images.
-We are concious that this is by a far stretch not even close to be a usable Computer Vision Model.
+We are conscious that this is by a far stretch not even close to be a usable Computer Vision Model.

-Nevertheless, this repo is not intended to show how to train and validate a usable CV model, but rather to show all the steps to get an End-to-End solution to conect you IoT device with a Digital Twin and use Computer Vision to infer a specific problem.
+Nevertheless, this repo is not intended to show how to train and validate a usable CV model, but rather to show all the steps to get an End-to-End solution to connect an IoT device with a Digital Twin and use Computer Vision to infer a specific problem.

 We are going to build a multi-label classification model with the following 3 classes: